top of page

 7. Sourcing optimization and supply chain management

-Together, these steps build a solid and compliant infrastructure for international operations.
+Together, these steps create a robust and compliant infrastructure for international operations.

 Context & Objectives

-• A local RMB account to pay Chinese suppliers and receive domestic payments
+• A local RMB account to seamlessly pay Chinese suppliers and receive domestic payments.

-• A foreign currency account to receive funds from overseas (e.g. from HK or Europe)
+• A foreign currency account to facilitate receiving funds from overseas, such as from Hong Kong or Europe.

-• Support navigating the complex and variable banking landscape in China
+• Expert support to navigate the complex and variable banking landscape in China.

 Our Intervention – ASC Consulting for Opening a Corporate Bank Account in China

-• Bank Selection Strategy: We analyzed current trends and constraints among Chinese banks, identifying those aligned with cross-border business and foreign-owned companies
+• Bank Selection Strategy: We analyzed current trends and constraints among Chinese banks.
+We identified those that are aligned with cross-border business and cater to foreign-owned companies.

-• Documentation Review: Gathered all required documents, including the business license, tax registration, office lease, supplier contracts, and evidence of operations
+• Documentation Review: We gathered all required documents, including the business license, tax registration, office lease, supplier contracts, and evidence of operations.

-• Proof of Business: Helped the client prepare a robust file with existing contracts, invoices, and transfer receipts to demonstrate economic substance
+• Proof of Business: Our team assisted the client in preparing a comprehensive file.
+This included existing contracts, invoices, and transfer receipts to demonstrate economic substance effectively.

-• Special Institution Code: Where needed, we obtained and registered the client’s unique Special Institution Code (机构信用代码证), which links the company to the Chinese financial system and simplifies additional account openings
+• Special Institution Code: When necessary, we registered the client’s unique Special Institution Code (机构信用代码证).
+This code links the company to the Chinese financial system and simplifies the process for future account openings.

-• Multi-National Adaptability: Supported clients based both in China and in jurisdictions such as Hong Kong, adapting the application files depending on nationality and perceived risk
+• Multi-National Adaptability: We provided support to clients based both in China and in jurisdictions like Hong Kong.
+We adapted application files according to nationality and perceived risk.

-• Administrative Handling: Managed all appointments and paperwork with the bank, coordinated signature processes, and translated essential documents
+• Administrative Handling: We managed all appointments and paperwork with the bank.
+This included coordinating signature processes and translating essential documents to ensure clarity.

-• Timeframe Control: Ensured that most accounts were opened within 2 to 4 weeks, depending on the bank, client nationality, and perceived risk level
+• Timeframe Control: We ensured that most accounts were opened within 2 to 4 weeks.
+The timeframe varied depending on the bank, client nationality, and perceived level of risk.

 Results

-The client successfully opened a corporate RMB account and a foreign currency account through one of China’s leading commercial banks.
+The outcome was successful.
+The client opened a corporate RMB account and a foreign currency account through one of China’s leading commercial banks.

-Despite increasing geopolitical scrutiny and internal restrictions, the application was accepted without interruption thanks to a strong and transparent file.
-The prior existence of a Hong Kong account helped provide financial traceability, and the Special Institution Code served as a permanent identifier for future banking needs in China.
+Despite increasing geopolitical scrutiny and internal restrictions, the application was accepted without interruption.
+This success was attributed to a strong and transparent file, showcasing the credibility of the business.
+The existence of a Hong Kong account also helped provide financial traceability, while the Special Institution Code served as a permanent identifier for any future banking needs in China.

-• Transfer funds between the China WFOE and the HK holding structure legally and with full compliance.
-Thanks to our deep local knowledge, the client avoided weeks of delays and the frustration many foreign companies face during the banking process in China.
+Thanks to our local knowledge, the client avoided lengthy delays and the common frustrations many foreign companies face when navigating the banking process in China.

 Suggested Next Steps

-• Open a second account in a separate city or province for risk diversification
+• Open a second account in a separate city or province to diversify risk.

-• Implement cash flow tracking tools inside Monday.com
+• Implement cash flow tracking tools within Monday.com.

 bottom of page